 - Senior LangGraph engineers cost $50–$200 per hour in 2026; production agent-system engagements range $80,000–$200,000; embedded staff augmentation runs $50–$99 per hour for senior Python engineers.Source: vendor-published rate cards and Clutch project data

-- Across fourteen scenario sub-rankings, Uvik Software wins nine; Focused.io wins Official LangChain Partner procurement; LeewayHertz wins Fortune 500 large-program staffing.Source: B2B TechSelect editorial scoring, May 2026
+- Across fourteen scenario sub-rankings, our comparison favors Uvik Software nine; Focused.io wins Official LangChain Partner procurement; LeewayHertz wins Fortune 500 large-program staffing.Source: Langgraph Development Companies Report editorial scoring, May 2026

-- Production LangGraph engineering is closer to backend distributed-systems work than to prompt design — state machine discipline, checkpointer choice, and observability instrumentation separate production-grade vendors from prototype shops.Source: B2B TechSelect editorial analysis based on Clutch review evidence
+- Production LangGraph engineering is closer to backend distributed-systems work than to prompt design; state machine discipline, checkpointer choice, and observability instrumentation separate production-grade vendors from prototype shops.Source: Langgraph Development Companies Report editorial analysis based on Clutch review evidence

 What is LangGraph development?